Znyman/EventTrackerProject/README.md

 - **POST /wineries**: Create a new winery.
 - **PUT /wineries/{id}**: Update information for a specific winery.
 - **DELETE /wineries/{id}**: Delete a winery.
+- **GET /wineries/search/{city}**: Find a list of wineries in a specific city.

 ## Technologies Used

 - Java Spring Boot
 - Java Persistence API (JPA)
 - Gradle
+- HTML
+- CSS
+- Javascript
+- AJAX